-- 3. Further assessment for a young person's presenting concerns; - b.
-A referral to other services offered within the Foundry centre; - A referral to services and supports available in the community; and/or - c.
-A referral to services and sud.d.
+- a.
+Further assessment for a young person's presenting concerns; - b.
+A referral to other services offered within the Foundry centre; - c.
+A referral to services and supports available in the community; and/or - d.
 A referral to crisis services.

-Importance of Critical Component (Non-negotiable) Ideal Implementation (Gold Standard) Functional Variation Unacceptable Expected Outcomes Description of rationales of the importance of this component Description of implementer behaviour Description of implementer behaviour Description of implementer behaviour Description of expected outcomes if this component is used with fidelity Young people and families access the supports and services with ease.
+Importance of Critical Component (Non-negotiable) Ideal Implementation Functional Variation Unacceptable Expected Outcomes Description of rationales of the importance of this component Description of implementer behaviour Description of implementer behaviour Description of implementer behaviour Description of expected outcomes if this component is used with fidelity Young people and families access the supports and services with ease.
 Service navigation is facilitated by service providers guided by client needs.
 Further assessment for a young person's presenting concerns.
 Service provider and client make joint decision to proceed with further assessment of presenting symptoms.
 Service provider initiates assessment based on clinical impressions and symptom severity during WiC session.
 Service provider denies client request/preference for more in-depth assessment.
 Young people and families/caregivers are connected with services best suited to their needs.
 In cases where waitlists for these services exist, they are able to continue